How to Update the NPS Master Details?

 What are the options open to you on the maturity of your NPS account?

 You are allowed to withdraw 60% of the Tier 1 account corpus freely.
-However, you must purchase an annuity plan with the remaining 40% from a recognised provider for your pension. Â
+However, you must purchase an annuity plan with the remaining 40% from a recognised provider for your pension.

 Do you need to open a new NPS account if you shift employers or transfer to another place?

 Your NPS accountNo, your NPS account stays active regardless of job changes or relocation.
-You continue using the same account until you retirÂ
+You continue using the same account until you retir

 Why do you need the optional Tier 2 NPS account?

-The Tier 2 account can be opened only after you have a Tier 1 account.
-It works like a mutual fund investment but with more flexibility, offering market-linked returns while allowing you to withdraw money anytime like a savings accountÂ
+Tier 1 account.
+It works like a mutual fund investment but with more flexibility, offering market-linked returns while allowing you to withdraw money anytime like a savings account

 What are the NPS account tax implications?

 The Tier 1 NPS account offers tax benefits both when you invest and when you withdraw funds at retirement.
-You can use an NPS calculator to estimate your returns and understand these tax savings.
-However, the optional Tier 2 account does not provide any tax advantages.Â
+You can use an

 Are you allowed to withdraw from the Tier 1 account before maturity?